Grassmannian packings: Trust-region stochastic tuning for matrix incoherence: Conjectures from Numerics

 It is interesting how sharp the threshold is for removing points while still obtaining an optimal packing.
 We expect that for $d=2,3,4,$ and $5$ the above conjecture gives the right threshold.
 Besides maximally sized MUBs or SICs there are several other exceptional configurations for which it appears one can remove a point, still obtaining an optimal packing.
 In increasing dimension, some examples from numerics appear to be the tight $3$-design in $\CP^{3}$ of $40$ points, the $W(K_5)$ line system of $45$ points in $\CP^{4}$, an ETF of $N=31$ points in $\CP^{5}$, and an ETF of $28$ points in $\CP^6$.

 We expect that the $126$ point tight $3$-design also has the above property.
-A newly found highly symmetric, small sized projective $3$-design (described in full in \cite{bgm}) of $85$ points in $\CP^4$ is also expected to have this property (and in particular is expected to be a new optimal code).
+A newly found highly symmetric, small sized projective $3$-design (described in full in \cite{pa}) of $85$ points in $\CP^4$ is also expected to have this property.
 In all of the above cases, it is not clear how many points can be removed so as to obtain an optimal packing, nor for what reason seeming differences in this number occur for similar configurations.

-One phenomena which is displayed numerically in the complex case is that small complex optimal codes appear to have a single distinct distance between points for $N$ up to some threshold $m(d)$ which appears to increase non-trivially with the dimension $d$.
-Since a one distance set cannot become too large, there is a maximum size $m(d)\leq d^2$ for which there exists an optimal code of size $N\in[d,m(d)]$ with only a single distinct distance appearing.
-By default $m(d)\geq d+1$, since the orthonormal basis and the simplex are optimal codes.
+One phenomena which is displayed numerically is that small complex grassmannian packings appear to have a single distinct distance between lines for $N$ up to some threshold $m(d)$ (which appears to increase non-trivially with the dimension $d$).
+Since a one distance set cannot become too large in connection with classical bounds, there is a maximum size $m(d)\leq d^2$ for which there exists a packing of size $N\in[d,m(d)]$ with only a single distinct distance appearing.
+By default $m(d)\geq d+1$, since the orthonormal basis and the simplex are optimal packings.

-From our optimal candidates in dimensions $d=2$ through $8$ and increasing $N$, there is a value of $N$ where numerically optimal configurations go from having very small differences in the absolute value of their off-diagonal Gram matrix entries to noticeably large differences.
-Another interesting problem is to characterize how this parameter $m(d)$ behaves.
+From our optimal candidates in dimensions $d=2$ through $8$ and for increasing $N$, there is a value of $N$ where numerically optimal configurations go from having very small differences in the absolute value of their off-diagonal Gram matrix entries to noticeably large differences.
+We tabulate our observations in this direction in Table \ref{table:md}.